OsmondJiang/docfx/docs/designs/reference_link.md

 ## Link to a dependency resource

-Besides using file path to link to a local resource, DocFX also supports to link a resource stored in [dependenct repository](config.md)
+Besides using file path to link to a local resource, DocFX also supports to link a resource stored in [dependent repository](config.md)

-For example you have a depenent repository defined in config:
+For example you have a dependent repository defined in config:

 ```config
 dependencies: